 The problem of dingy gray laundry is not foreign to my email inbox.
 In fact, it’s a subject that shows up a lot.
-Why do bedsheets, towels, socks, and t-shirts turn dull and gray, feeling stiff, and losing absorbency?
+Why do bedsheets, towels, socks, and t-shirts turn dull and gray, feel stiff, and lose absorbency?

 It’s the residue and buildup of detergent, fabric softeners, and minerals from hard water that we’re not removing with regular washing methods.
-Add to that the accumulation of sweat, body soil, deodorant, lotions, shampoo, conditioners, oils, and more that adhere and get stuck to the fibers of the fabric, and what do we get?
-Linens and clothes we think are clean but may come out with lingering odors and poor appearance.
+Add to that the accumulation of sweat, body soil, deodorant, lotions, shampoo, conditioners, oils, and more that adhere and get stuck to the fabric’s fibers, and what do we get?
+We think linens and clothes are clean but may come out with lingering odors and a poor appearance.

 Laundry habits that cause dingy gray results